Types for tame p-adic groups: Introduction

 Finally, we let $\wt \bR=\bR \cup \{ r+ \, | \, r \in \bR\}$ with its usual order, i.e. for $r$ and $s \in \bR$ with $r<s$, we have $r<r+<s<s+$.

-\textbf{Acknowledgment.} The author thanks Stephen DeBacker, Wee Teck Gan, Tasho Kaletha, Ju-Lee Kim and Loren Spice for discussions related to this paper, as well as Jeffrey Adler, Anne-Marie Aubert, Stephen DeBacker, Tasho Kaletha, Ju-Lee Kim, Vincent Sécherre and Maarten Solleveld for feedback on some parts of an earlier version of this paper.
-The author also thanks the University of Michigan, the Max-Planck Institut für Mathematik and the Institute for Advanced Study for their hospitality and wonderful research environment.
+\textbf{Acknowledgment.} The author thanks Stephen DeBacker, Wee Teck Gan, Tasho Kaletha, Ju-Lee Kim and Loren Spice for discussions related to this paper, as well as Jeffrey Adler, Anne-Marie Aubert, Stephen DeBacker, Tasho Kaletha, Ju-Lee Kim, Gopal Prasad, Vincent Sécherre and Maarten Solleveld for feedback on some parts of an earlier version of this paper.
+The author is also very grateful to the referee for a careful reading of the paper and helpful comments and suggestions.
+The author thanks the University of Michigan, the Max-Planck Institut für Mathematik and the Institute for Advanced Study for their hospitality and wonderful research environment.